JamesHMcKay/jamesmckay-personal-a7bb4/faq.md

           patterns.
 I generally try and use the right tool for the job, keeping in mind the environment in which I'm working, the data and the requirements.
-      - title: What if my business is technical?
-        content: >-
-          No product or service is too technical to learn and understand.
-Part of our initial onboarding is an in-depth understanding of your offerings, your target audience and your level of technical writing needed.
       - title: How fast can we get started?
         content: >-
           The onboarding process typically lasts 3-4 days and consists of an